Coming home gives us a chance to take another look at people and places we once saw through different eyes.

 Music: Composers, artists, and major works

 Antonin Dvořák, Symphony No. 8 in G Major, Op.
 88, B. 163 (1889) (approx. 33-37’): “After the crisis of the mid-1880s, represented above all by the sombre Seventh Symphony and the Piano Trio in F minor, the period during which Dvorak produced his Eighth Symphony was now a time of equilibrium, when the composer sought the answers to fundamental issues of human existence.
 The work was written during the summer and early autumn of 1889, mainly at his summer residence in Vysoka.
 This environment, in which Dvorak was most at ease, seemed to be reflected in the overall atmosphere of his new symphony.
 Here he created a work filled with the joys of life and his admiration for natural beauty and, once again, the piece reveals the composer’s fondness for Czech and Slavonic folk music.”
 The central idea, expressed as “bucolic euphoria”, seems to be that the composer has returned home spiritually.
-Top recorded performances are conducted by Talich in 1935, Walter in 1948; Doráti in 1959, Munch in 1961, Kertész in 1963, Karajan in 1965; Kubelik in 1966, Rowicki in 1969, Ančerl in 1970, Abbado in 1995, Harnoncourt in 1998, Colin Davis in 1999 (mvt 1; mvt 2; mvt 3; mvt 4), and Mackerras in 2009.
+Top recorded performances are conducted by Talich in 1935, Walter in 1948; Doráti in 1959, Munch in 1961, Kertész in 1963, Karajan in 1965; Kubelik in 1966, Rowicki in 1969, Ančerl in 1970, Abbado in 1995, Harnoncourt in 1998, Colin Davis in 1999 (mvt 1; mvt 2; mvt 3; mvt 4), Mackerras in 2009, and Bychkov in 2024.

 You return home after a long absence.
 Your family and friends cannot fully understand what you have learned, and you can no longer see them in quite the same way as before.
 Try as you might, the details of your time away cannot be fully conveyed.
 Only you, who have known your experiences firsthand, can see them in all their depth.
 So it is with Arthur Schoonderwoerd’s recordings of Ludwig van Beethoven’s piano concerti.
 He plays on a fortepiano of Beethoven’s time, accompanied by a small orchestra that sounds like a chamber ensemble.
 Since Beethoven composed these works, great performers and conductors have brought new techniques to their performance, adding richness and detail but changing the music from what Beethoven’s audiences heard.
 Perhaps Beethoven would not have liked this evolution, or perhaps he would have been ecstatic that his music could now more fully express what he had intended.
 The return to roots Schoonderwoerd has provided to us adds a dimension to the understanding and appreciation of these works, and as in life the return to our evolved life is more meaningful for it.